ocodo/.doom.d/ocodo-handy-functions.md

 ### generate-markdown-defun-entry

-Generate a markdown entry for `fn`.
+Generate a markdown entry for FN.

 ```lisp
 (generate-markdown-defun-entry (fn))